neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 ## Watermark conceptual example

 Let's assume a watermark delay defined as 5 minutes.
-Suppose you have source records with the following timestamp values:
+Suppose further that micro-batch `a` runs at 2:50 PM and processes records for the following records:

 - `t1` = 2:41 PM
-- `t2` = 2:43 PM
-- `t3` = 2:45 PM
-- `t4` = 2:47 PM
+- `t2` = 2:47 PM
-- `t5` = 2:49 PM
+- `t3` = 2:49 PM
-- `t6` = 2:51 PM
-- `t7` = 2:53 PM
-- `t8` = 2:55 PM
-- `t9` = 2:57 PM

-Suppose further that micro-batch `a` runs at 2:50 PM and processes records for `t1`, `t4`, and `t5` (the `t2` and `t3` records are delayed).
 After processing micro-batch `a`, the watermark is 2:44 PM (2:49 PM - 5 minutes).

-Let's assume further that micro-batch `b` runs at 2:55 PM and picks up records for `t2`, `t3`, `t6`, and `t7`.
+Next, let's assume further that micro-batch `b` runs at 2:55 PM and picks up the following records:

+- `t4` = 2:43 PM
+- `t5` = 2:45 PM
+- `t6` = 2:53 PM

-- The record for `t2` is discarded as its timestamp value is less that our watermark value.
-- The records for the other three records (`t3`, `t6`, and `t7`) are processed as their timestamp values are greater than our watermark value.
-- After micro-batch `b` completes, the new watermark value is 2:48 PM (max of (`t2`, `t3`, `t6`, and `t7`) - 5).
-- The record for `t3` is processed as part of micro-batch `b` even though its timestamp value (2:45 PM) is more than 5 minutes older than the maximum timestamp value in micro-batch `b` (2:48 PM).
+The record for `t4` is discarded as its timestamp value is less that our watermark value.
+The records for the other three records (`t5` and `t6`) are processed as their timestamp values are greater than our watermark value.
+After micro-batch `b` completes, the new watermark value is 2:48 PM (max of processed records - watermark delay).
+The record for `t5` is processed as part of micro-batch `b` even though its timestamp value (2:45 PM) is more than 5 minutes older than the maximum timestamp value in micro-batch `b` (2:48 PM).
 This is because the new watermark value is not calculated until micro-batch `b` completes and only applies to the next micro-batch.

 !!! note
     Until the next micro-batch is processed, the watermark does not advance, no time windows close, and no intermediate results are emitted - regardless of the amount of time that passes.

 ## The tradeoff between completeness and latency

-The watermark delay determines the latency of the data in your pipeline.
-A smaller watermark delay reduces the time before a stateful operator's event-time windows closes.
+The watermark delay trades off latency and completeness in your pipeline.
+With a smaller watermark delay, the watermark progresses faster and reduces the time before a stateful operator's event-time windows closes.
+For example, if you have an event at 4:15 PM and your watermark delay is 30 minutes - your watermark is 3:45 PM.
+But, if your watermark delay is 5 minutes, your watermark is 4:10 PM.

 While low-latency is generally considered good, there is a tradeoff:

 - If your watermark delay `d` is smaller than the maximum delay `x`, your event-time window could finalize and close before receiving all records (resulting in less correct results in favor of lower latency).
 - If your watermark delay `d` is set to be larger than the maximum delay `x`, your window finalizes after receiving all records (resulting in more correct results at the expense of more latency).